tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 - Free and Open Source
 - Originally created as a Flash replacement, some of the API is similar

-PixiJS is a rendering engine for HTML5 browsers.
-By default it utilizes WebGL to draw, which is the fastest way to get something onto a web browser screen.
-It will fall back to drawing on the &lt;canvas> tag when running on older browsers.

 ## Contents
 <!--- Local Navigation --->
 I. [Resources](#section1)